nimbleind/vimtricks/_posts/2017-06-09-dispatch-rspec-single-test.md

 {% endhighlight %}

-There are two niceites that can come out of this.
+There are two niceties that can come out of this.

 You can focus on a particular test when coding, running only that test.
 Once this test passes, I then switch over to F9 invoking all the tests for the